aoloe/scribus-manual-first-steps/content/basic-preferences/basic-preferences.md

 ![The Preferences dialog.](images/dialog-preferences.png)

-The Preferences dialog sets the settings Scribus will use for all future documents (not the one currently open, if any) and those that cannot relate to specific documents (like the user interface language).
+The Preferences dialog defines the settings Scribus will use for all future documents (not the one currently open, if any).
+On top of it, it contains settings that that do not relate to specific documents (like the user interface language).
-It's worth to mention that some settings can only be changed if no document is open (like the list the directories containing your fonts)
+It's worth to mention that there are a few settings that can only be changed if no document is open (like the list the directories containing your fonts).

-On the left side of the dialog you see a list of sections, the "General" one being automatically activated.
+The preferences are divided in sections.
+You have a list of them on the left side of the dialog.
+The "General" section is the one being automatically activated.

 ## Choose the UI language